President – Pac/West Strategies

 Mark has a keen ability to work on projects with large organizations and diverse stakeholders.
 From large publicly traded companies and private businesses to CEO trade associations and advocacy groups, Mark has the experience necessary to guide his clients to victory.
 He has successfully worked to develop and implement complex communications and outreach strategies, oversee ongoing government relations needs for clients across the country, and elect officials to local, state, and federal office.

-Before rejoining Pac/West in 2013, Mark worked for the National Association of Conservation Districts in Washington, DC where he oversaw the western United States and managed the Association’s work with the Department of the Interior and the U.S. Forest Service as well as the House and Senate Resources Committees.
-Mark was instrumental at raising the profile of the Association with the Department of the Interior and Bureau of Land Management (BLM), including renegotiating the five-year Memorandum of Understanding between the Association and BLM.
+Prior to returning to Pac/West Communications in 2013, Mark worked for the National Association of Conservation Districts in Washington, DC where he represented the western United States and was the association’s lead lobbyist for the Department of the Interior and the House and Senate Resources Committees.

 Mark is an avid supporter of the Boy Scouts, currently serving on the Executive Board of Directors of the Denver Area Council where he serves on several committees including chairing the National Eagle Scout Association Denver Chapter.
 He is also serving on the Conservation Task Force for the Boy Scouts of America National Committee.
 Mark holds a Bachelor of Arts degree in Politics and Government from Pacific University.